 As the liver processes alcohol, it breaks down into acetaldehyde, a powerful toxin.
 If you've consumed more alcohol than the body can process, that excess acetaldehyde can hang out in the body, causing inflammation, muscle aches and fatigue.

-The Remedy Rx: Hydration and aerobic activity can help your body clear toxins.
+The Rx: Hydration and aerobic activity can help your body clear toxins.
 If you take an over-the-counter pain reliever, avoid acetaminophen—it can interact with any alcohol remaining in your body and damage your liver.
 And to live your happiest and healthiest life, don't miss these 70 Things You Should Never Do For Your Health.